 See the Hikvison Darkfighter video to learn more.

 All professional CCTV systems have a variety of monitoring options, from a locally installed monitor, displaying all the cameras.
 A HDMI connection to your TV, along with an app that can be put on to smartphones and tablets for every household member, allowing access from anywhere.
 All decent systems also support push notifications to mobile devices, so alert you when motion has been detected or a trip line crossed.
 K i use a secure P2P technology, which eliminates the need to open ports on your local firewall creating security risks.
 Open ports are how hackers can gain access to your system, K I Systems do not use port forwarding at all, instead we utilise secure cloud servers that initiate the connections to and from the devices.
 DIY solutions rarely offer the option of a local display as they mostly rely on a WiFi connection and a smartphone app to be able to monitor what’s going on.

 Do I need to display any CCTV warning signs or inform my neighbours?

 Generally on private residential properties, no warning signs are necessary, whist on commercial / business premises it is required by law.
 It’s always a good idea to speak to neighbours to inform them about your CCTV intentions.
 Generally your cameras should not be pointing at their property or covering their private spaces, they can object to this and most systems have the ability to blank out certain parts of the image.

-Under the new GDPR rules, any business CCTV must have a Data Controller that can handle data subject requests.
+Under GDPR rules (which is now superseded by UK Data Protection Law, since Brexit), any business CCTV must have a Data Controller that can handle data subject requests.
 There are quite a few guidelines surrounding CCTV in the commercial space, so it’s always advisable to speak with a professional.

 Get in touch with us today to discuss your requirements.
-K i Systems are an approved HIkvision Silver VASP partner, offering enhanced service and warranty on all our CCTV systems.
+KiS are an approved HIkvision Silver VASP partner, offering enhanced service and warranty on all our CCTV systems.